Weak interaction: Weak isospin and weak hypercharge

 where Y_{W} is the weak hypercharge of a particle with electrical charge Q (in elementary charge units) and weak isospin T_{3}.
 Weak hypercharge is the generator of the U(1) component of the electroweak gauge group; whereas some particles have a weak isospin of zero, all known spin-1/2 particles have a non-zero weak hypercharge.

 Interaction types

 There are two types of weak interaction (called vertices).
 The first type is called the "charged-current interaction" because the weakly interacting fermions form a current with total electric charge that is nonzero.
 The second type is called the "neutral-current interaction" because the weakly interacting fermions form a current with total electric charge of zero.
 It is responsible for the (rare) deflection of neutrinos.
 The two types of interaction follow different selection rules.
-This naming convention is often misunderstood to label the electric charge of the W and Z bosons, however the naming convention predates the concept of the mediator bosons, and clearly (at least in name) labels the charge of the current (formed from the fermions), not necessarilly the bosons.
+This naming convention is often misunderstood to label the electric charge of the W and Z bosons, however the naming convention predates the concept of the mediator bosons, and clearly (at least in name) labels the charge of the current (formed from the fermions), not necessarily the bosons.